philsch/ansible-redshift/README.md

     login_host=some-redshift.cluster.eu-central-1.redshift.amazonaws.com
     login_user=rs_master
     login_password=123456Abcdef
-    db=myDatabase
+    db=mydatabase
-    group=rsGroup
+    group=rsgroup
     privs:
-        - rsSchemaA #will remove all privileges from rsSchemaA and its tables
+        - rsschemaa #will remove all privileges from rsschemaa and its tables
-        - rsSchemaB #will remove all privileges from rsSchemaB and its tables
+        - rsschemab #will remove all privileges from rsschemab and its tables
 ```

 **Set rights on database level**